-Whilst WUBS saw only marginal growth between 2016 and 2017, it actually outperformed a number of other UK companies even though its own UK division did slightly decline.
-Alpha, a current darling of the AIM stock market reported the fastest growth (albeit from a relatively small base) and WorldFirst stands alone with the highest operating margin of the group at 36%.
+Whilst WUBS saw only marginal growth between 2016 and 2017, it actually outperformed a number of other UK companies, despite its own UK division slightly declining.
+Alpha, a current darling of the AIM stock market, reported the fastest growth (albeit from a relatively small base) and WorldFirst stands alone with the highest operating margin of the group, at 36%.

 What does this mean for WUBS and the other players in the space?